theunicornguild/can-you-remember/03_show_cards_in_grid/02_cards_grid.md

 ### Trello

-This means you finished the "As a player I will see a grid of cards (face down)" card.
+This means you finished the card

+> "As a player I will see a grid of cards (face down)"

 Move the card from the `Doing` list to `Done`